scrambleegg7/CarND-MPC-Project/README.md

 [//]: # (Image References)

 [constrain]:./img/constraint.png "parameter"
+[cte2000]:./img/cte2000_predictGreen.png "parameter"
+[cte10000]:./img/cte10000_predictGreen.png "parameter"

 ## 1. What is MPC ?
 MPC stands for Model Predictive Control system which is one of advanced method controlling a series of proccess while satisfying a set of constrains.
-It has been used in the plan control like chemical industory or Electric insdustory long time since the 1980s.
+It has been used in the industrial plant control system like chemical industory or Electric insdustory long time since the 1980s.
-Thiugh it might be most popular control for some engineers, why MPC has be used for autonomous driving technology ?
+Though it might be most popular algorythm to control complex mechanial adjustments for some engineers, why MPC has be popular used for autonomous driving technology ?
 Lets say about the story of the car driving at night scene (this example would fit to our next project aim), our human has an ability predicting the road with tiny spot lights brinking at the pedestrian deck in the street.
 In addition we are able to keep the car in the limited lane space